 Jim Holton has performed extensively in the Delaware Valley, New York and New Jersey with several groups including the critically acclaimed Rhythm and Brass and the Joe Sudler Swing Machine, which backed artists such as Jon Faddis, Clark Terry, Slide Hampton and Al Grey.
 The musicians he has worked with over the years include bassists Tyrone Brown, Mike Boone, Lee Smith and Charles Fambrough; drummers Byron Landham, Mickey Roker, Billy James, Dave Gibson and Cornell Rochester; horn players John Swana, Bob Howell, Bootsy Barnes and Larry McKenna.

-Among Jim's recordings are Mike Boone's Better Late Than Never, Tyrone Brown's The Magic Within and Bass Works, Barry Sames' Celebration and a sound track for a documentary film Strokes of Genius that was composed by Dr
+Among Jim's recordings are Mike Boone's Better Late Than Never, Tyrone Brown's The Magic Within and Bass Works, Barry Sames' Celebration and a sound track for a documentary film Strokes of Genius that was composed by Dr. Maurice Wright and was nominated for a Grammy.
+He has been featured, including live with Bob Perkins, many times on WRTI.
+Jim released the CD

 Read more articles